mosip/commons/kernel/kernel-idgenerator-rid/README.md

 # Kernel Idgenerator RID

 ## Overview
-This api provides funtions related to generation of RID.
+This library provides funtions related to generation of RID.

 ## Usage